“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 Neither of us said anything.
 Finally I leaned forward and took a drink.
 Then I asked, “So how do you know about it?”

 Frank was Frank Nevens.
 He was a guy that hung around with Rusty when Rusty wasn’t hanging with me.
 It was his friendship with Rusty, and Rusty’s with me, that resulted in my ride home every day with Chad.
 Frank was on the football team and had been at the party.
 I never could figure why he hung with Rusty.
-He had an IQ of about 35 and there’s no way he could ever understand what Rusty was talking about.
+He had an IQ of about 35 and there’s no way he could understand what Rusty was talking about much of the time.

 But something Rusty had said earlier suddenly clicked in.
 My face back to normal now, I turned to him and asked, “What did you mean before when you said something about who I was fighting?
 I don’t even know who he is, just some dude I didn’t recognize.”

 “Oh shit, you don’t know?
 His name is Calvin Tappler.
 He’s new this year.
 I don’t know much about him, but I do know he’s on the football team, which is why he was at the party.
 He’s plays cornerback.
-And he’s also all-state.
+And he’s also been all-state the past two years.
 The guy’s a jock, and a really good one.”

 I just stared at him.
 And remembered the kid pointing at me.
 I think I went pale, because Rusty moved over and grabbed me.
-I started getting light-headed and Rusty pushed my head down to my knees and held me like that, saying, “Breathe, John.
+I started getting light-headed and must have paled because Rusty pushed my head down to my knees and held me like that, saying, “Breathe, John.
 Breathe.
 Nice and easy.
 Slow, deep breaths.
 Just like after you’ve jacked off.”